Jayson Tatum: National team career

 Tatum played in the 2014 FIBA Under-17 World Championship and 2015 FIBA Under-19 World Championship, making the Eurobasket.com All-World Championship U19 Second Team.

 Representing Team USA at the 2016 Nike Hoop Summit, Tatum saw 16 minutes, 57 seconds of action, recording 14 points, four rebounds, two assists, two steals, and a block.

 Tatum was named to the 2020 Olympic team, which did not play in Tokyo until 2021 due to the COVID-19 pandemic.
 He helped Team USA win the gold medal, averaging 15.2 points, 3.3 rebounds, 1.2 assists, 0.5 steals, and 1.2 blocks while shooting 49.3% from the field in six games.
 Tatum was the second highest scorer on the team to Kevin Durant.
 He was also named to the 2024 Olympic team.
-Team USA would go on to win the gold medal in a rematch against France.
+Team USA would go on to win the gold medal in a rematch against France, though Tatum only averaged 5.3 points, 5.3 rebounds, and 1.5 assists throughout the games.
+His lack of playing time raised questions as he was coming off of a championship run with the Celtics.